GuanqiHe/guanqihe.github.io/_pages/about.md

 I am a first year master student in Robotics Institution at Carnegie Mellon University.
 I am currently working in [LeCAR Lab](https://lecar-lab.github.io/) and [Air Lab](http://theairlab.org/), co-advised by [Prof. Guanya Shi](https://www.gshi.me/) and [Prof. Sebastian Scherer](https://theairlab.org/team/sebastian/).
 Previously I worked with [Prof. Yang Wang](https://magiclab.sist.shanghaitech.edu.cn/) at [MAgIC Lab](https://magiclab.sist.shanghaitech.edu.cn/) at ShanghaiTech University.

 My work focuses on **adaptive and agile locomotion of aerial and legged robots**.
-I aim to enpower robotic systems that are capable to dynamically adapt environment changes in real-time and learn continuously in real-world scenarios, utilizing methodologies from both the learning and control communities.
+I aim to enpower robotic systems to dynamically adapt environment changes in real-time and learn continuously in real-world scenarios, utilizing methodologies from both the learning and control communities.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->